justvr/balkan-bread/src/pages/blog/18-04-2021-travelling-serbia-germany-april-2021/index.en.md

 It is possible to enter Germany without a test, if it is done in Germany within 48 hours of entry.

-And you need to fill out <a href="https://www.einreiseanmeldung.de/#/" target="_blank" rel="noopener noreferrer">the online form to enter Germany</a>, which is checked in Serbia.
+And you need to fill out <a href="https://www.einreiseanmeldung.de/#/" target="_blank" rel="noopener noreferrer">the online form to enter Germany</a>, which is checked before leaving Serbia.

 <h3>Info for Berlin</h3>